 One of Tom Yawkey's greatest legacies was the donation of 20,000 acres of land along the shoreline in Georgetown County to the South Carolina Department of Natural Resources.
-Now known as the Tom Yawkey Wildlife Center, the area is considered one of the most outstanding gifts to wildlife conservation in North America.
-The marshes, marine wetlands, forests, and sandy beaches play host to hundreds of species of coastal wildlife and serve as an undisturbed habitat for migratory birds, eagles, alligators, and many other endangered species.
+Now known as the Tom Yawkey Wildlife Center, the area is considered to be one of the most outstanding grants to wildlife conservation efforts in North America.
+Its marshes, marine wetlands, forests, and sandy beaches play host to hundreds of species of coastal wildlife and serve as an undisturbed habitat for migratory birds, eagles, alligators, and many other endangered species.